-Anastasiya Pocheptsova Ghosh studies how consumers make decisions, including to what extent emotions, decision fluency and self-control play a role in consumer behavior.
-She earned her master’s degree in advertising at the University of Texas at Austin and her PhD in marketing at Yale University.
-Anastasiya is Associate Professor of Marketing at Eller College of University of Arizona and her teaching portfolio includes Marketing Communications, Branding and Judgment and Decision Making courses.
+Anastasiya Pocheptsova Ghosh is an expert in consumer decision making.
+Her research interests include consumer financial decisions, behavioral change in response to innovations in the marketplace, choice architecture, and behavioral interventions' effectiveness in the field.
+She earned her master's degree in advertising at the University of Texas at Austin and her Ph.D. in marketing at Yale University.
+Anastasiya is an Associate Professor of Marketing at Eller College of the University of Arizona, and her teaching portfolio includes Marketing Communications, Branding and Judgment and Decision Making courses.

-For list of academic publications please visit academic website.
+For a list of academic publications, please visit the academic website.

 Liang Huang is a Ph.D. candidate in Marketing at the University of Arizona.
 Her research focuses on consumer financial decision making, mental accounting, and psychology of resource management.
 Using a combination of lab experiments, field studies and analysis of secondary data, Liang examines how financial innovations influence consumer decision making, specifically how FinTech applications affects consumer spending decisions under budget constraint and how novel payment methods (such as the online person-to-person payment methods) affects consumer choices and pricing decisions.
 Liang has received the runner-up award for the Best Student Poster at Society for Judgment and Decision Making Conference (2018) and Thinking Forward Initiative Long-Term Research Grant for her work on consumer budget management.
 Prior to going University of Arizona, she received bachelor’s degree in Business Administration from Tsinghua University, China.